 Metastasis (M): Has the cancer metastasized to other parts of the body?
 If so, where and how much?

 The results are combined to determine the stage of cancer for each person.
 There are five stages: stage 0 (zero) and stages I through IV (one through four).
 The stage provides a common way of describing the cancer, so doctors can work together to plan the best treatments.

 Here are more details on each part of the TNM system for the adenocarcinoma type of small bowel cancer.
-Other types of small bowel cancer are staged differently; see the guide to other types in the Overview for more information.
+Other types of small bowel cancer are staged differently; see the guide to other types in the Introduction for more information.

 Using the TNM system, the "T" plus a letter or number (0 to 4) is used to describe the location of the small bowel tumor.
 Some stages are also divided into smaller groups that help describe the tumor even in more detail.
 This helps the doctor develop the best treatment plan for each patient.
 Specific tumor stage information is listed below.

 T0: There is no evidence of a primary tumor.

 Tis: This refers to carcinoma (cancer) in situ.
 Cancer in situ is very early cancer in which cancer cells are found only in 1 small area and have not spread.

 T1a: There is a tumor in the lamina propria, the innermost layer of the small bowel.

 T1b: There is a tumor in the submucosa, the next deepest layer of the small bowel.

 T2: The tumor is in the muscularis propria, the third layer of the small bowel.